Nitrokey/libnitrokey/README.md

 # libnitrokey
 Libnitrokey is a project to communicate with Nitrokey stick devices in clean and easy manner.
 Written in C++14, testable with `Catch` framework, with C API, Python access (through CFFI and C API, in future with Pybind11).

-The development of this project is aimed to make it itself a living documentation of communication protocol between host and the Nitrokey stick device.
+The development of this project is aimed to make it itself a living documentation of communication protocol between host and the Nitrokey stick devices.

 A C++14 complying compiler is required.
+For feature support tables please check [table 1](https://gcc.gnu.org/projects/cxx-status.html#cxx14) or [table 2](http://en.cppreference.com/w/cpp/compiler_support).

+Libnitrokey is developed with the latest compilers: g++ 5.4+, clang 3.8+

 ## Getting sources
 This repository uses `git submodules`.
-To clone please use git's --recursive option like in:
+To clone please use git's `--recursive` option like in:
 ```bash
 git clone --recursive https://github.com/Nitrokey/libnitrokey.git
 ```